7 min read · Cost

 Key takeaways

-- Insurance mitigation discount is real money on WUI parcels
+- Insurance mitigation discounts are real recurring money on WUI parcels

 FAQ